-Both SCENE and LIVE encoders are partially encircled by status LEDs, which probably look a bit differently (LED sizes and color scheme) in your LoopA, but are arranged in this orientation:
+Both SCENE and LIVE encoders are partially encircled by status LEDs, which look slightly different in the final LoopA revision (LED color scheme), but are arranged in this orientation:

-• The six middle LEDs around the SCENE knob indicate which scene is currently active.
-An upcoming later feature will allow the LoopA to cycle between the default "full-scene switching" mode (which just jumps to a new scene with six new clips active when you turn the SCENE encoder) and single-clip progression within a track - the upper and lower different-color LEDs are used to indicate that mode - described as "ALL" and "TRACK" respectively on the frontpanel.

-• The six middle LEDs around the LIVE knob indicate the parameter value of the currently active LIVE mode.
+- The six middle LEDs around the SCENE knob indicate which scene is currently active.
+An upcoming later feature will allow the LoopA to cycle between the default "full-scene switching" mode (which just jumps to a new scene with six new clips active when you turn the SCENE encoder) and single-clip progression within a track the upper and lower different-color LEDs are used to indicate that mode described as "ALL" and "TRACK" respectively on the frontpanel. - The six middle LEDs around the LIVE knob indicate the parameter value of the currently active LIVE mode.
 The upper and lower different-color LEDs are used to indicate the live mode type (labeled "TRANSPOSE" or "BEATLOOP" on the frontpanel), which can be switched by just pressing the LIVE encoder.